 - Irrelevant to the sophistication used in research data and analysis is enough to rectify the poorly defined objective outcome measurements.
 It does not matter if the design is at fault or intentions are not clear, but lack of clarity might mislead readers, therefore avoid the practice.

 - The motive behind data analysis in research is to present honest and reliable data.
-As far as possible avoid the statistical errors, and fond a way to deal with common challenges like outliners, missing data, data altering, data mining, or developing graphical representation.
+As far as possible avoid the statistical errors, and find a way to deal with common challenges like outliers, missing data, data altering, data mining, or developing graphical representation.